PromyLOPh/guix-hpc-website/posts/guix-without-root.md

 start looking muddy: the machine runs an ancient GNU/Linux with a bunch of sysadmin-provided “environment modules.”

-Most likely you’ll end up building your applications and its dependencies by hand, just to notice later that it doesn’t quite behave the same way as on your lab’s cluster, and yet again differently from what happens on your laptop.
+Most likely you’ll end up building your application and its dependencies by hand, just to notice later that it doesn’t quite behave the same way as on your lab’s cluster, and yet again differently from what happens on your laptop.
 Wouldn’t it be great if you could use the